zeh/vsc-theme-actual-obsidian/README.md

 ## Installing

-In Visual Studio Code, run `ext install theme-actual-obsidian`, or search for "Obsidian" in the Extension tab (Ctrl/CMD + Shift + P).
+In Visual Studio Code, press Ctrl/Command+P and enter `ext install theme-actual-obsidian`, or search for "Obsidian" in the Extension tab and pick "(Actual) Obsidian".

 ## License